Skip to content

 From Vulnerability to Resilience: Sex Workers Organising to End Exploitation

-This resource is the final outcome of the European Sex Workers’ Rights Alliance (ESWA) programme Rights not Rescue.
+This resource is the outcome of the European Sex Workers’ Rights Alliance (ESWA) programme Rights not Rescue that the ECP partnered on.
 This project aimed to empower migrant sex workers to fight trafficking and exploitation in the sex industry and strengthen ESWA’s advocacy on issues relating to migration, exploitation and trafficking.
-Through this project, ESWA was able to provide support to 12 sex workers’ rights organisations, including the ECP, which developed national activities to tackle exploitation and amplify voices of migrant sex workers Read more.
+Read more.

 NUM-Visual-Violence